majorsilence/My-FyiReporting/Readme.md

 other .NET language.
 The winform viewer also works in linux using mono.
 There is also a basic Gtk# (gtk-sharp) viewer.

-My-FyiReporting is a fork of fyiReporting.
+Majorsilence Reporting started as My-FyiReporting which was a fork of fyiReporting after it died.
+It has been rebranded as Majorsilence Reporting to make it clearer that it is a separate forked project.
+Majorsilence Reporting is a fork of fyiReporting.
 I cannot stress this enough.
 This is a FORK.
 The main purpose is to make sure that I have a copy of fyiReporting since that project seems to be dead.
+I am leaving the github project named My-FyiReporting so links are not broken.
+All branding will eventually be replaced with Majorsilence Reporting.

 Also check this [projects wiki](https://github.com/majorsilence/My-FyiReporting/wiki) as information will be slowly added.

-My-FyiReporting is currently built with visual studio 2010 and 2012 and targets .net 4.0.
+Majorsilence Reporting is currently built with visual studio 2010 and 2012 and targets .net 4.0.
 You can also run the build script in the Release-Builds folder to build .net 3.5 (may be broken) and 4.0 packages.

 # Download

-If you have [NuGet](http://nuget.org) installed, the easiest way to get started is to install My-FyiReporting via NuGet:
+If you have [NuGet](http://nuget.org) installed, the easiest way to get started is to install Majorsilence Reporting via NuGet:

 This will setup My-FyiReporting in your project ready to use the viewers or designer.
 * PM> Install-Package My-FyiReporting.x86